Juliandlb/distributed-ray-cluster/ray_cluster/VM_REMOTE_WORKER_SETUP.md

 # On VM - Start cluster
 ./start_cluster.sh

-# On remote worker node - Join as worker
+# On Arch Linux laptop - Join as worker
 ./start_standalone_worker.sh 10.11.0.4

 # On VM - Test the cluster
 docker run --rm -it --network ray-cluster_ray-cluster ray-cluster-client:latest
 ```

-Your VM + remote worker setup is ready! 🎉
+Your VM + Arch Linux setup is ready! 🎉